Environment

 Capillary flow porometry provides the precise and reproducible measurements manufacturers need to design, validate, and optimize filtration media for:

-Water filtration — from desalination to wastewater reuse and industrial water treatment, ensuring consistent, safe output.
+From desalination to wastewater reuse and industrial water treatment, ensuring consistent, safe output.

-Air filtration — clean cabin air in cars, effective ventilation systems, and urban air purification by capturing fine particulates and harmful gases.
+Clean cabin air in cars, effective ventilation systems, and urban air purification by capturing fine particulates and harmful gases.

 With accurate pore analysis, researchers and manufacturers can push the limits of filter performance — delivering solutions that safeguard water, air, and climate for the future.